pwfun/lyft/content/en/docs/prologue/introduction.md

 * When you’re unable to wait in line to speak with banking staff
 * When communication with banking staff proves difficult

-Using an ATM, you can accomplish a wide range of transactions, including check deposits, cash withdrawals, transfers, and balance inquiries.
+Using an ATM, you can accomplish a wide range of transactions, including cash and check deposits, withdrawals, transfers, and balance inquiries.

 Next, you’ll learn how to prepare for your ATM transaction.

 ## Using an ATM for the first time

-{{< alert icon="👉" text="The Tutorial is intended for novice to intermediate users." />}}

-Suppose you’ve received your OAP check in the mail and need to withdraw funds from it.
-You can use an ATM to achieve both in a minimal amount of time in three stages:
+Suppose you’ve received your OAP check in the mail.
+Using an ATM, you can deposit the check and withdraw cash from your account in three stages:

 1. **Preparing for ATM use**
 2. **Inserting your debit card and check**